Central Harbourfront

 The Central Harbourfront is a waterfront site in Central, Hong Kong.
-It is the result of Central and Wan Chai Reclamation, and it sits to the east of ifc skyscraper.
+It is the result of the Central and Wan Chai Reclamation, and it sits to the east of the International Finance Centre skyscraper.

-The harbourfront is now the site of the Hong Kong Observation Wheel, AIA Vitality Park, Central Harbourfront Event Space, and Hong Kong ePrix of Formula E. The harbourfront is the best place on Hong Kong island to enjoy the Tsim Sha Tsui and Kowloon view of Victoria Harbour.
+The harbourfront event space is the site of the Hong Kong Observation Wheel, and has hosted the AIA Vitality Park and Hong Kong ePrix of Formula E. The harbourfront offers a view of Tsim Sha Tsui and Kowloon across Victoria Harbour.
 At 8pm every night, visitors can enjoy the Symphony of Lights show from the Harbourfront.